FriesW/TemperatureRelay/README.md

 Collect and report the temperatures of a remote location.

+A mishmash of C, Python, PHP, SQL, HTML, CSS, and Javascript which somehow works together.

+Results are viewable via a dynamically generated webpage.

 ## General overview

 Remote hardware consists of an ESP8266 with a DHT temperature sensor, and an internet connection.